ontoligent/DS5001-2023-01-R-FinalProject/README.md

 | Final Report | 50% | Full points if the essay makes use of the analyses to provide a reasonable interpretation of the data.
 Points will be taken off anything that detracts from you presentation, such as incomplete sentences and poor graphics. |

 # Appendix 1: Example Projects

+> Note that these projects do not conform to the current instructions.
+They are provided here to give you a sense of the kinds of questions and answers you may give to your data and get from your exploratory analyses.

 - https://www.dropbox.com/s/6zwh70eehj90fyl/EXAMPLE01.pdf?dl=0
 - https://www.dropbox.com/s/qcf9x9zcz20g4di/EXAMPLE02.pdf?dl=0
 - https://www.dropbox.com/s/y1m4t1qaorckvh3/EXAMPLE03.pdf?dl=0